triestpa/Guttenberg-Search/README.md

 ### ElasticSearch

 We'll be indexing and querying data from ElasticSearch throughout this tutorial.
-ElasticSearch is compatable with all major operating systems, see here for installation instructions for each. [ insert install links here ]
+ElasticSearch is compatible with all major operating systems, see here for installation instructions for each. [ insert install links here ]

 ### NodeJS